 More to the point, the note about affiliate links at the beginning of a post is not enough to distinguish the paid links from regular ones.

-The proper way to mark sponsored links
+The proper way to mark sponsored and affiliate links

 In a nutshell, there are two ways to approach properly annotating sponsored posts.